Mostow Rigidity Made Easier: A Primer on Measure Theory

 \subsection{Covering Results}

-Our proofs here take their ideas from [{\bf F\/}, \S 4].
+Our proofs here take their ideas from [{\bf F\/}, \S 3.4].
+We work with closed intervals.
 A {\it Besicovich cover\/} $\cal B$ of $S \subset [0,1]$ is a union of intervals, such that each point of $S$ is centered on some interval of $\cal B$ and each interval of $\cal B$ is centered on some point of $S$.
 Let $|I|$ denote the length of an interval $I$.

 \begin{lemma} Suppose $\cal B$ is a Besicovich cover of $S$.
 Then there exists a subset of $\cal B$ consisting of disjoint intervals whose total length-sum is at least $\mu(S)/3$. \end{lemma}

 \startproof Greedily choose intervals, always picking a largest one that is disjoint from the previous ones picked.
 Let $\{I_j\}$ be this collection.
 Let $S' = \bigcup I_j$.
 Let $3I_j$ be the interval obtained by dilating $I_j$ by a factor of $3$ about its midpoint.
 Any $x \in S-S'$ is the center of some $J$ of $\cal B$ not picked by the algorithm.
 But then $J$ intersects some $I_j$ with $|I_j| \geq |J|$.
 This forces $x \in 3I_j$.
 Hence $\{3I_j\}$ covers $S$.
 Hence $\sum |3I_j| \geq \mu(S)$.
 Hence $\sum |I_j| \geq \mu(S)/3$. \endproof